Cashmere kimono: the new cozy piece for winter

 -

-Cashmere: the soft warmth that changes everything
+Cashmere: the gentle warmth that changes everything

 Unparalleled natural insulation

-Cashmere is known to be three times warmer than wool , while being much lighter.
+Cashmere is known to be three times warmer than wool, while being much lighter.

-A gentleness that transforms everyday life
+A softness that transforms everyday life

 A breathable material